Greetings to the Unst Walkers are Welcome experience

 Unst has some of the very best walking in Europe.

 In midsummer Unst has 19 hours of measured daylight.

 More Viking sites than anywhere else in Europe.

 420 million years of Geopark history.

 10 sandy beaches.

 Unst Walkers are Welcome have selected 20 walks to provide visitors with the widest possible choice from a simple 1 hour nature walk to a serious full day clifftop walk.
-If you have the time and the commitment the whole coastline can be walked as it was by the RAF each year up to 2004.
+If you have the time and the commitment, the whole coastline can be walked as it was by RAF groups each year up to 2004.
 Some walks are waymarked, some will need compass and navigation skills.
-Our nieghbouring island of Fetlar, population, under 70 has a futher 6 identified walks over moorland, clifftop and seashore.
-The Shetland Council interisland ferry service links Unst, Fetlar and Yell.
+Our neighbouring island of Fetlar, with a population under 70, has a further 6 identified walks over moorland, clifftop and seashore.
+The Shetland Islands Council inter-island ferry service links Unst, Fetlar and Yell.

-Unst WAW have taken every precaution to ensure that all walkers are provided with safety information is available at as many locations as possible and that our information has been read and approved by our local police and coastguard.
+Unst WAW have taken every precaution to ensure that all walkers are provided with safety information.
+This is available at as many locations as possible and our information has been read and approved by our local police and coastguard.

 Unst Walkers are Welcome.
 Unst Partnership Unst Community Council.